Richard Stromback

-Richard Stromback (born January 29, 1969) is a former American professional hockey player (OHL, ECHL), venture capitalist and entrepreneur.
+Richard Stromback (born January 29, 1969) is an American former professional hockey player (OHL, ECHL), venture capitalist and entrepreneur.
 In 1997 he founded Web Group, a technology staffing firm and served as its CEO and President until 2003.
 During this time, Web Group ranked 189th on Inc.Magazine's annual list of the 500 fastest-growing companies.
 In 2003, he shifted his investment focus to clean technology, acquiring the research firm Ecology Coatings.

-Stromback has been referred to as "Ultimate Davos", primarily due to a large number of influential contacts, in reference to the annual meeting of the world's elite in Davos, Switzerland.
-His 40th birthday received media coverage for both its excess and attendance from billionaires and royalty to political figures, and leaders of corporate and his financial world.
+Stromback has been referred to as the "Ultimate Davos", primarily due to a large number of influential contacts, in reference to the annual meeting of the world's elite in Davos, Switzerland.
+His 40th birthday received media coverage for both its excess and attendance from billionaires and royalty to political figures, and leaders of the corporate and financial world.
 He was named a Technology Pioneer and Young Global Leader by the World Economic Forum and one of the top "40 Under 40" business leaders by Crain's Business.